ORONKy/StudentAdminPowershell/README.md

 # StudentAdminPowershell

-This was a School projekt it was somthin completly new because i never made somethin with Ad before
+This was a School projekt it was somthing completly new because I never made something with Ad before.

 ### flow chart